Updated: Sunday, July 25, 2021, at 2:14 p.m. EDT

 Every season, several proven players regress and even fall off of the fantasy football map due to injury, demotion, a poor system fit, or another unforeseen calamity.
 Players of the fake game understandably tend to be of the, “What has he done for me lately?” mindset and may underrate some proven options coming off a bad year.

 Heading into the 2021 season, let’s explore which players are most likely to bounce back from a down year in 2020.
+Recognize there is considerable overlap with our risk-reward players list.

 Fantasy football players on the rebound for 2021